direct-dev-project/direct-dev-client/wire/README.md

 # @direct.dev/wire

-Blazingly fast serialization and deserialization utilities for the Direct.dev ecosystem, optimized for minimal payload sizes and maximum performance for Web3 JSONRPC calls and related internal data structures.
+Hyper-optimized encoding and decoding utilities for the Direct.dev ecosystem, optimized for minimal payload sizes and maximum performance for high-throughput Web3 JSON-RPC calls in our multi-tiered infrastructure.

-## ⚠ Internal Use Only
+## ‼️ Internal Use Only

 This package is for internal use and not designed for external consumption.
 API stability is not guaranteed.

+## Features

+- **Minimal overhead encoding/decoding** keeping our systems responsive during high-throughput.
+- **Bandwidth-efficient transmission** by encoding only content, not structural information.
+- **Tailored for Web3 JSON-RPC** to specifically optimize the most common calls for Direct.dev.

+## License

+This project is licensed under the [MIT License](https://github.com/direct-dev-project/direct-dev-client/blob/main/LICENSE).